hyundai-robotics/doc-add-axes/3-Setup/README.md

-﻿# 3. 로봇타입 및 부가축 정수 등록
+﻿# 3.
+Setup for Robot Type and Additional Axis parameter